Studying

 As a Master’s degree student, you can select studies both from your own faculty and from the other faculties at the university.
 Thanks to the contracts for cross-institutional studies, you can also take certain courses at other universities in Finland, so it will be easy to tailor your degree to your own interests and career goals.

-The Master’s Programme in Theoretical and Computational Methods has special educational collaboration with Aalto University in the field of Quantum Science and Technology.
+The Master’s Programme in Theoretical and Computational Methods has special educational collaboration with in the field of Quantum Science and Technology.
 Both universities offer a comprehensive list of quantum-related courses available to the students of the other institution, and in the Master’s Programme in Theoretical and Computational Methods, it is possible to flexibly combine the Aalto courses in your degree.
 This gives you a unique possibility to combine studies in theoretical quantum sciences with courses in quantum technologies.
 Some of the programme courses are also organised in cooperation with Aalto University.

 The programme maintains contacts with its alumni within the corporate sector.
-You can develop your own business concepts at the university’s entrepreneurship courses and at Think Company, which is a new kind of communal meeting point for students and researchers interested in starting their own business, as well as for entrepreneurs in different fields.
+You can develop your own business concepts at the university’s entrepreneurship courses and at , which is a new kind of communal meeting point for students and researchers interested in starting their own business, as well as for entrepreneurs in different fields.

-Student life and especially the student organisation culture is exceptionally rich and diverse in Finland.
-Also at the University of Helsinki, more than 250 student organisations operate within the Student Union of the University of Helsinki (HYY), ranging from faculty and subject organisations to political and societal organisations, and from choirs and orchestras to sports and game clubs.
+At the University of Helsinki, more than 250 student organisations operate within the Student Union of the University of Helsinki (HYY), ranging from faculty and subject organisations to political and societal organisations, and from choirs and orchestras to sports and game clubs.
 Their activities include anniversary celebrations, academic dinner parties, cultural events, get-togethers and excursions.

-As a student and member of the Student Union (HYY), you are entitled to many benefits and services.
+Students in Finland are also entitled to many benefits and services.
 For example, affordable student housing, low-cost sports services and student-priced meals.
-You also get numerous discounts, for example on public transport fees across the country.
+You also get numerous discounts, for example, on public transport fees across the country.

 More about the programme